 If your lease agreement says it runs through the end of October, the landlord is not allowed to force you to move out simply because they want to show the house.
 They have a contractual obligation to you, and forcing you to move out early would be a breach of that agreement.

 Regardless of whether there's an explicit lease term about it, by leaving early you are breaching the lease and you will be liable for rent until the landlord is able to re-rent the place.
 If he has a deposit on hand from you, he can take rent out of that until it's gone.
-You'll also be liable...Read more »
+You'll...Read more »

 You can sue to have him evicted.
 Non-payment of rent is grounds for you to pursue an "unlawful detainer" suit.
 That's a fancy way of saying they're there without having paid rent when it was due.
 You have to give them notice to quit possession of the property.
-It's a pretty technical process, so...Read more »
+It's a...Read more »

 The lease agreement was signed on June 30th and I contacted the landlord on July 1st to let him know I could no longer rent the property.
 I was no longer able to pay.
 He denied and is now requesting 1st months rent due in three days.
 I have no way of paying and can not afford legal fees.
 What are...
 Read more »

 The rent is due whenever his lease agreement with the RV park says its due.
 Doesn't matter why it's late.
 I would try and reason with the RV park.
-Obviously your dad is going to get a check every month if he's receiving Social Security disability, so there's no danger of him not being able to...Read more »
+Obviously your dad is going to get a check every month if he's receiving Social Security disability, so there's no danger of him...Read more »

 I recently just received an eviction notice (July).
 I’ve been a tenant at the apartment that I am currently in since May 2018.
 When I rented the apartment I did not have a guarantor that met the criteria and therefore paid a deposit for two months rent that were suppose to be used in June/July of...
 Read more »